abukusetech/abukusetech/README.md

 - 👋 Hi, I’m @abukusetech
 - 👀 I’m interested in graphic design and web development
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... webdevelopment
-- 📫 How to reach me ...
+- 📫 How to reach me ...Whatsapp no 0768860572

 <!---
 abukusetech/abukusetech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.